When it comes to music, particularly music on Sunday, we are a divided lot. We have:

-What the psalmist says about new songs is interesting in light of the push-back worship leaders receive at times: "Why don't we sings the old hymns more often!"
+What the psalmist says about new songs is interesting in light of the push-back worship leaders often receive: "Why don't we sings the old hymns more often!"

-Certainly, God is not anti old hymns, nor is this post a campaign for all things new.
+Certainly, God is not anti hymns, nor am I campaigning for all things new.
 What the psalmist wants us to see -- because God wants us to see it -- is that the nature of His constant work for us and new expressions of goodness to us necessitate new songs from us.